How can I make French work for me? Will I be able to use my French? What careers are open to me?

 - Join Badger Bridge: This professional network is an exclusive place where UW-Madison alumni and students can come together to offer support in achieving career goals and exploring professional opportunities.

-- Career Kickstart in Ogg Hall: Launched in Fall 2015 in Ogg Residence Hall, Career Kickstart is a career-themed program in a community that is designed for non-freshmen.
+- Career Kickstart : Launched in Fall 2015, Career Kickstart is an academic program that helps residents launch their career and find jobs or internships through special events and workshops.
 Join returning students and make the next step in your life with access to special events and resources: On-site academic/career advising and related programming; "Back stage access" to employers, alumni, and resources on campus; learn how to land and internshp and get a job; develop your resume, polish your interviewing skills, and more!